Scholarships

 11. All applicants will be e-mailed judges’ comments in the next few weeks after the competition.

-12. Winners are posted here, and notified via email no later than April 1, 2025.
+12. Winners are posted here, and notified via email soon after the competition.

 13. Judges’ decisions are final.
 No winner may be declared at judges’ discretion.